 Everyone has an internal clock that influences body temperature, sleep cycles, appetite and hormonal changes.
 The biological and psychological processes that follow the cycle of this 24-hour internal clock are called circadian rhythms.
 Puberty changes a teen's internal clock, delaying the time he or she starts feeling sleepy and awakens.

-Most teens need about nine hours of sleep a night — and sometimes more — to maintain optimal daytime alertness.
+Most teens need about eight to 10 hours of sleep a night — and sometimes more — to maintain optimal daytime alertness.
 But few teens actually get that much sleep regularly, thanks to factors such as part-time jobs, early-morning classes, homework, extracurricular activities, social demands, and use of computers and other electronic gadgets.

 Sleep deprivation might not seem like a big deal, but it can have serious consequences.
 Tired teens can find it difficult to concentrate and learn, or even stay awake in class.
 Too little sleep also might contribute to mood swings and behavioral problems.
 Drowsy driving can lead to serious — even deadly — accidents.